“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue.”

 In the previous verse, Peter summons Christians to gain a “full knowledge” of God.
 In this verse, we now come to understand what he means.
 God is a God of power.
 That power is available to us.
 We have the possibility to address our problems beyond operation bootstraps.

 The word “power” here is inherent and refers to God’s innate potency.
 We enjoy His built-in power to live the Christian life.
 God guarantees us the ability to live in His strength.
 He makes it possible for us to win.

 There is a relationship between God’s power and the benefits of the Christian life.

 The relationship between the believer and God is direct when it comes to living the Christian life.
 God’s power, His omnipotent power, is available to us for whatever we face in life.

 From eternity, God thought about us in terms of His limitless power.
-He knew you would accept Christ as your Savior billions of years ago.
-Knowing this, He set up a trust fund for you.
+He knew we would accept Christ as our Savior billions of years ago.
+Knowing this, He set up a trust fund for us.
 This trust fund contains many spiritual assets to operate in life.
 God provided in eternity past every blessing we require for living the Christian life.
 He does not wait until you are in a jam and then try to figure out what to do for you.

 There is nothing unstable about God.
 He established this trust fund in eternity past (Eph 1:4.5).
 God provided in such a way as to leave nothing undone.
 He furnished everything we need for time and eternity.
 The Lord did this in His power.
 He can deliver it to us anytime we need it.